 After a couple of weeks, Mike calmed down and started to receive some physical, speech and language therapy.
 He was then able to receive visitors, who, when they came by, found him breaking down emotionally and crying.
 (Mike was to later learn that brain injuries often "amplify" emotions, which was certainly true in his case.)
 The physical therapy work was very painful, and the speech therapy showed he was still badly disabled.
 The hospital wasn't equipped to handle the many of his problems, so Mike was released to home recovery (whatever that meant...).

 Libby was at a loss as to what to do for him.
 Friends offered advice.
-Most important was one Ann Wallack, who suggested a program at another nearby hospital: The Adult Day Hospital at a world-renowned facility, Barrow Neurological Institute.
+Most important was Ann Wallack, who suggested a program at another nearby hospital: The Adult Day Hospital at a world-renowned facility, Barrow Neurological Institute.
 Although small and exclusive, Libby got help from Mike's employer, Honeywell-Bull, to cover the specialized treatment's costs.
 Mike had to be "interviewed" to qualify for entry, and after about 3 months at home he started the program.
 This turned out to be incredibly beneficial in his recovery, and it was probably a life-saver.

 The Adult Day Hospital was, for Mike, a nearly 6 month activity.
 Every weekday, he would take a bus (he wasn't ready to drive for almost a year) downtown to the hospital where this special facility was, for a four hour session.
 The activities included neurological rehabilitation, physical therapy, cognitive training, and personal and group counselling.
 He and his family were required to attend weekly sessions with the ADH staff, so that they understood what was going on and how he was doing.
 His personal psychologist was Dr. George Prigatano, Founder and Director of the ADH.
 Mike's lead therapist was Dr. Pam Klonoff, who he initially found intimidating, but as time wore on he developed a good working relationship with her.

 Mike's success with this program was very much due to an intense "competitiveness" he seemed to have to get better.
 In sessions he shared with another patient who was much younger, he showed remarkable desire to achieve "winning" results, a factor that drove both to succeed.
 For a frequent exercise called "Word Fluency", Mike would read a dictionary while travelling on the bus.
-Most activities there were scored, and Mike found an desire for achievement that he didn't know he had.
+Most activities there were scored, and Mike discovered an achievement that he didn't know he had.